winwiz1/crisp-csv/README.md

    -  Verify the geographical/administrative hierarchy of the `geoindex` is consistent with the value contained in the `aggregation_level` field.
     - Perform a range of checks to ensure the record is structurally sound.
 It includes checking the record has `country_name` data followed by checking it has state/province (e.g. `subregion1_name`) data if it must be present for this particular geoindex or doesn’t have it in case this data must be missing for a country-wide geoindex.
 Similar present-or-missing checks for the locality data, e.g. both `subregion2_name` and `locality_name` fields which must be either present or missing depending on the `aggregation_level` value.
     - Check that each `xxx_name` field mentioned above has length no less than the minimal length applicable to this particular field.
+    - Starting with the version 1.1.3 of the utility, examine quoted fields to ensure the quoting is done properly and the quote characters inside fields (if any) are correctly escaped.

 If any check fails the row is rejected.
 The utility creates two error files (next to the output file) used to store the rejected epidemiology and index rows.